JereKuusela/valheim-expand_world/README.md

 Technically the amount is not a percentage but something closer to a normal distribution.

-Manual testing with `debug_biomes` command has given these rough values:
+Manual testing with `ew_biomes` command has given these rough values:
 - 0.1: 0.4 %
 - 0.2: 2.7 %
 - 0.25: 5.3 %